Noob Reviews #3: Romeo y Julieta 1875 Bully

 In the home stretch, the cigar started to mellow out significantly.
 Up until this point, the combination of the dry, medium body and the heavy oak flavor was a bit too heavy for my taste.
 As this receded, warm baking cocoa crept in, mellowing the feel of this cigar even more-so.

 This stogie should be a welcome stick on any smokers path.
-After you’ve smoked some of the more mild stuff and are ready to take on something with a little more kick, this medium bodied cigar will fit the bill.
+After you’ve smoked some of the more mellow stuff and are ready to take on something with a little more kick, this medium bodied cigar will fit the bill.
 It seems like Romeo y Julieta were aiming to make a stick that had a medium body, mellow flavor, flawless burn, and construction engineered by the gods.
 I say bulls-eye.